[16 Key Differences] Futsal vs Soccer/Football Discussed

 Difference Between Futsal and Soccer Ball

 The main differences between a futsal ball and a soccer ball relate to size, weight, materials, diameter, and bounce.
-Typically futsal ball size is 4 ball weighing 400-440g while a soccer ball is size 5 weighing between 410-450g.
+Typically, a futsal ball size is 4 ball weighing 400-440g while a soccer ball is size 5 weighing between 410-450g.

 The smaller and heavier futsal ball allows for better ball control and passing on a hard indoor court.
 Futsal balls have a compressed cork interior and durable synthetic leather exterior to control bounce while soccer balls have a rubber exterior to withstand outdoor grass pitches.